rvajravelu/inappropriatePpi/README.md

    4C.
 Results will be saved in the "Tables" and "Figures" folders.

    4D.
-Note that because the data are synethethic, results will not correspond to those from the publication.
+Note that because the data are synthethic, results will not correspond to those from the publication.